-Amaranth Seeds whole cook on the stove top simmer 1:3 low simmer 25 minutes (pressure cook 3 minutes) It’s one of the smallest grains out there (technically a grass seed).
-It was one of the staple grains of the Incas and it is known as kiwicha in the Andes today.
+Amaranth was one of the staple grains of the Incas and it is known as kiwicha in the Andes today.
 It's a prolific growing plant.
-It is heralded as a super grain, meaning it has all the amino acids your body needs.
+It is heralded as a super grain, meaning it has all the amino acids your body needs for growth in the right combination.
 Amaranth contains about 30% more protein than most common cereals like rice, wheat, oats and rye!
 Pop it and you're addicted...like crack..but healthy.
 It's better for you than popcorn too!

-See, I say popping amaranth and it sounds like a new drug huh?
 Amaranth is Gluten free.
-It's great cooked (stove top 1:3 simmer low 25minutes) and makes a nice addition to breads, cakes and cookies when popped.
+It's great cooked on the stove as a more nutritious replacement for grits.
+Simmer 1 part amaranth to 3 parts water on low, covered for 20-25 minutes.
+Amaranth makes a nice addition to breads, cakes and cookies when popped.
 How do you pop it?
 Put ¼ cup of amaranth in hot deep pan and stir until it pops until it quadruples in size.
 It will make about 1 cup.

 Brown Rice Flour.
 Made from unpolished brown rice, Brown Rice Flour retains the nutritional value of the rice bran.
 Use it in breads, muffins, and cookies.

-Buckwheat Whole grain buckwheat can cook on the stove top 1:3 low simmer 32 minutes (pressure cook 4 minutes) Buckwheat is not related to wheat at all and is 100% gluten free.
-A century ago Russia was by far the world leader in buckwheat.
-Kasha or buckwheat groat is a well-known use of buckwheat for pilaf come to us from our Russian friends.
+Buckwheat Whole grain buckwheat can cook on the stove top in a ratio of one part buckwheat to 3 parts water.
+Simmer on low heat, covered for about 30 minutes.
+Buckwheat is not related to wheat at all and is 100% gluten free.
+A century ago Russia was by far the world leader in buckwheat use.
+Kasha, or buckwheat groat, is a well-known use of buckwheat for pilaf come to us from our Russian friends.
 With a strong flavor, rich in iron and a high concentration of all the amino acids, buckwheat is amazing in pancakes and great for a nice dense bread.
 It can be strong in flavor so get the hulled varieties.
 For breads and rolls, use up to 1 cup per recipe to impart a taste and texture that comes close to whole wheat.
 Use less when baking delicate cookies or pies. (¼ cup contains 6 grams fiber and 5 grams protein.)